withr/withr.github.io/_posts/2016-10-25-set-up-shiny-server-on-ubuntu-16.04.md

 sudo R CMD javareconf
 ~~~~

-- Setup default path of R packages to be installed.
-When install R packages, I suggest to install them at “/usr/local/lib/R/site-library”.
+- **Setup default path of R packages to be installed** When install R packages, I suggest to install them at “/usr/local/lib/R/site-library”.
 However, the default library path is not that one, but is,  like: */home/usrname/R/x86_64-pc-linux-gnu-library/3.2/*.
 If you use this one as the default, you may encouter problem when you open a shiny-app: **ERROR: An error has occurred.
 Check your logs or contact the app author for clarification.** or **Disconnected from Server** or **HTTP 500 Internal Server Error**.
 That's because shiny-server can't load libraries from the above path.
 We can change **/usr/lib/R/etc/Renviron** to set it as the default one by commentting the line: **R_LIBS_USER=${R_LIBS_USER-‘~/R/x86_64-pc-linux-gnu-library/3.2’} **

 ~~~~
 sudo nano /usr/lib/R/etc/Renviron